Reactive Hypoglycemia or Afternoon Slump?

 - Feeling like you might pass out or an intense urge to sleep

-It's normal to occasionally feel sluggish in the afternoon, especially if you're under a lot of stress, not eating properly, or getting enough sleep.
-But if you have any of the above symptoms, you may want to talk with your doctor about finding ways to rule out reactive hypoglycemia and to treat your symptoms, so you can get through the afternoon without feeling the need to crawl under your desk for a quick nap.
+It's normal to occasionally feel sluggish in the afternoon, especially if you're under a lot of stress, not eating properly, or not getting enough sleep.
+But if you have any of the above symptoms, you may want to talk with your doctor about ruling out reactive hypoglycemia.
+Even if it's not a blood sugar issue, you can find ways to treat your symptoms and get through the afternoon without the urge to nap at your desk.

 Disclaimer: This information is not intended to diagnose or treat any medical condition and should not be used as a substitute for medical advice from a licensed health professional.
 If you suspect you may have problems with low blood sugar, call your doctor immediately.